ibm-cloud-docs/power-iaas/pricing.md

 ## Linux for SAP workloads
 {: #linux-SAP-workload-types}

-You can deploy the following types of SAP workloads as virtual machines:
+You can deploy the following types of SAP workloads as VSIs:

 * **SAP NetWeaver**: For SAP NetWeaver for Linux, the charges for hardware, processors, and memory are like other types of Linux deployments.
 However, the SAP NetWeaver for Linux requires a different type of operating system and license to be deployed.
 So, the charges for these types of deployments are not the same as that of Red Hat Enterprise Linux for SAP (non-SAP OS).
 SAP NetWeaver can be deployed on S1022, E1080, S922, and E980 systems.